 What is fine hair?

-Fine hair describes your hair's texture, typically classified in terms of the diameter, width, or circumference of the actual hair strand.
+Fine hair describes your hair's texture, typically classified according to the actual hair strand's diameter, width, or circumference.
 Fine hair strands are smaller in circumference than medium or coarse strands.

 How is fine hair different from thin hair?